wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.4.2 =
+* Fixed some several bugs, thanks to Marco Lizza who reviewed the code and fixed them.
+Plugin should be more stable and won't throw errors when display_errors is on.

 = 1.4.1 =
 * Solved Javascript bug where in some configurations, months and posts links were not working.